minteyay/img_to_array/README.md

 ![a palette of black and shades of red](https://raw.githubusercontent.com/minteyay/img_to_array/master/doc/example_heart_palette_big.png "a palette of black and shades of red")

-Passing these files to the converter produces the following file:
+Passing these files to the converter with `img_to_array example_heart.png -p example_heart_palette.png` produces the following file:
 ```C
 #include <stdint.h>